The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Introduction

-It is assumed that $\sigma_{\omega}$ is known, is independent of $\omega$, and can be estimated from another measurement model using other measured data \citep{debruijne12}.
 Given the parallax $\omega$ and its uncertainty $\sigma_{\omega}$, the statistical challenge is to derive an accurate estimate of the true distance $r$.
 Although this is rooted to one of the simplest and the most well-studied models namely, the Normal model, the problem is far from trivial!
-The complications in inference of the distance $r$ arises due to the following two primary reasons: firstly, we have a \emph{single parallax measurement}.
+The complications in inference of the distance $r$ arises due to the following two primary reasons: firstly, we have a single parallax measurement.
 This limitation arises due to various factors such as the limited operational lifetimes of observatories, the faintness of distant stars making repeated measurements challenging, or the substantial time and resource commitments required for multiple observations.
 The second challenge is induced by the inverse (nonlinear) relationship between parallax and distance: even a symmetrical error in parallax will lead to an asymmetrical error in the derived distance.